About the Theme

 You can always download the latest version of the Expansion Pack using the download link from the automatic email you received after your purchase.
 After obtaining the “bento-expansion-pack.zip” archive, unzip it and upload the resulting “bento-expansion-pack” folder into the following directory inside your WordPress installation: /wp-content/plugins/ using an FTP client or your hosting provider’s file manager.
 Agree to replace all existing files if prompted.

-The current version of the Bento Expansion Pack adds the following features to the theme, and more are being added all the time:
+The current version of the Bento Expansion Pack augments the theme with the following features, and more are being added all the time:

 - Portfolio with various layouts and a new specialized content type called “project” (demo).